yasinlachiny/php3/readme.md

 ```

 and It works but I see that the project already work on it and add it to `package.json`
-for setting up ssl we can go to AWS Certificate Manager and Provision certificates. and then use this certificate in beanstalk loadbalancer for setting up ssl.
+for setting up ssl I can go to AWS Certificate Manager and Provision certificates. and then use this certificate in beanstalk loadbalancer for setting up ssl.
 I
 have `.ir` domain name and I try to use it but AWS do not send email and show error.
 I do not have `.com` domain now to show setting up ssl.